wangjunlem/msianspr-covid-faq/non-pca-sg-to-my.md

 Anecdotes mention that the land checkpoints have not enforced this.
 Skip the pre-departure swab test at your own risk of being denied entry.

-## What are the procedures I can expect after entering Malaysia? {#after-entering-my-procedures}

-At arrival, you will be cleared for immigration.
-You will also submit your LoU (if you’ve forgotten to bring it along, you can sign a copy on the spot).

-You will then be brought to a testing centre at fixed intervals.
-Those travelling in their own vehicles (car/motorcycle/van/…) will be escorted by police.
-For those entering via the land checkpoints by foot or public transport at BSI, there will be trips to the testing centre via bus at the same time.

-At the testing centre, you will be swabbed and asked to wait for your test results.
-You may be informed that you can order food delivery services to the location.

-If your test results are negative, you will then be brought to the hotel for check-in procedures.
-There, if you have not paid using [MySafeTravel](https://safetravel.myeg.com.my), you will pay for the prevailing hotel charges (currently at RM150/night), payable by credit card.

-The total duration from arrival at immigration to hotel check-in can take anywhere from 5 hours up to 12 hours.
-Please prepare sufficient water, snacks, medication, etc.

 ## How much will the quarantine cost? {#my-hso-cost}

 For normal accommodation, it will cost RM150/night.